Bunny Luv Product Review and Country Chowder Recipe

 Have you ever had trouble finding a certain brand of produce at your local store?
 I went in search of Bunny Luv organic carrot products by Grimmway Farms.
 I didn't think I was going to find them after my initial disappointment in the local grocery store.

-Grimmway farms produces a number or organic products including a full selection of packaged carrots.
-Grimmway is a California-based company that is dedicated to sustainable farming and high quality, non GMO food.
+Grimmway farms produce a number of organic products including a full selection of packaged carrots.
+Grimmway is a California-based company that is dedicated to sustainable farming and high quality, non-GMO food.
 They work hard to promote economically friendly farming and business practices.
 I can get behind a company like that.